ShikiIchitose/ShikiIchitose/docs/analytics-engineering-modeling/analytics_engineering_modeling_operating_approach_overview.md

 Looker Studio / static report artifacts
 ```

+This structure is closer to an ELT-oriented analytics engineering workflow than to a full production ETL ingestion platform.
+It focuses on warehouse-side dbt modeling, testing, documentation, lineage, and BI-ready outputs after raw data has been loaded into an analytical environment.
+Production-scale pre-load transformation, streaming ingestion, and Dataflow / Apache Beam-style ETL processing are outside the current portfolio scope, but I recognize them as important adjacent data engineering areas to learn and contribute to where required.

 This differs from some production-oriented structures where reusable `dim_*` and `fct_*` models may live directly under `marts` and be consumed through Looker, Tableau, or a semantic layer.
 In the portfolio, `core` is used for reusable facts and dimensions while `marts` are reserved for reporting-oriented, stakeholder-facing outputs.
 This fits the portfolio scope because Looker Studio is used as a lightweight visualization layer and reusable business logic is kept in dbt rather than in BI-layer custom logic.

 The transferable point is not the exact folder structure.
 The transferable point is the modeling discipline: define explicit grain, preserve source contracts, separate cleanup from business logic, build reusable facts and dimensions, isolate re-graining logic, expose business-facing analytical outputs, test structural assumptions, and document limitations and interpretation rules.